 a small mixing bowl and spoon

-a small container for your finished product
+a small container for your finished product (I love these tiny mason jars)

 1. Mix the coconut oil, baking soda, and arrow root powder in the small mixing bowl.
 Use the back of the spoon to help “cream” the ingredients until you have a consistency similar to deodorant.